crispab/crisp-dna/_docs/happiness-index.md

 Whenever the average changes significantly, we talk about why, and what we can do to make everybody happier.
 If we see a 1 or 2 on any row, that acts as an effective call for help.
 People go out of their way to find out how they can help that person, which often results in some kind of process improvement in the company.
 Or something.

-Product Space Happiness Index is more important than any financial metric, not only because it visualises the aspect that matters most to us, but also because it is a leading indicator, which makes us more agile.
+Organa Happiness Index is more important than any financial metric, not only because it visualises the aspect that matters most to us, but also because it is a leading indicator, which makes us more agile.
 Most financial metrics are trailing indicators, making it hard to react to change in time.